exercism/python/concepts/bitwise-operators/about.md

 The `~` operator only works as expected with _**unsigned**_ byte or integer types, or with fixed-sized integer types.
 These numeric types are supported in third-party packages such as [`NumPy`][numpy], [`pandas`][pandas], and [`sympy`][sympy] but not in core Python.

-In practice, Python programmers quite often use the shift operators described below and `& | ^` with positive numbers only.
+In practice, Python programmers quite often use `& | ^`, and the shift operators described below with positive numbers only.
 Bitwise operations with negative numbers are much less common.
 One technique is to add [`2**32 (or 1 << 32)`][unsigned-int-python] to a negative value to make an `int` unsigned, but this gets difficult to manage.
 Another strategy is to work with the [`ctypes`][ctypes-module] module, and use c-style integer types, but this is equally unwieldy.